Quickscript-Competiton/July2020entries/README.md

 # Quickscript Competition:

+NOTE: Unofficial event run by a Racket user (@spdegabrielle).

 [Quickscript](https://www.cs.utah.edu/plt/snapshots/current/doc/quickscript/index.html) is the scripting functionality behind the DrRacket `Scripts` menu:

 For the month of July we will be running a Quickscript competition: Write your own script and win prizes!